CandelierLab/ProjectManager/README.md

 * The `Programs/Python` subfolder is automatically appended to `sys.path`.
 This way all the programs in the nested architecture have access to the project's packages and modules without having to manually append the root path.
 * The project's root path is accessible *via* `project.root`, which is useful for I/O operations relative to the project (*e.g.* save/load data files, create figures)

 > Note: Projects and toolboxes share the same architecture pattern.
-The only different is that **there can be only one active project**
+The only different is that **there can be only one active project** while

 ## Setup